iscc/iscc-schema/docs/includes/terms-schema.md

     Indicates a page documenting how licenses can be purchased or otherwise acquired, for the current item.

     **Comment**:  This field must contain a valid URL referring to a page showing information about how one can acquire a license for the item.
-This may be a page of a web shop or NFT marketplace ready for providing a license. **Supports URI template `{iscc-id}`**.
+This may be a page of a web shop or NFT marketplace ready for providing a license.

     **Embedding**:  Use `Xmp.plus.Licensor[1]/plus:LicensorURL` for embedding in images.